NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Shadows at Sundown/Loreavor.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Touch"
-    desc: "`pf2:1` Touch +19 (agile, finesse)\n__Damage__  2d10 + 7 mental plus search-memory"
+    desc: "+19 (agile, finesse)\n__Damage__  2d10 + 7 mental plus search-memory"

-  - name: "Ranged"
+  - name: "**Ranged** `pf2:1` Mind Bolt"
-    desc: "`pf2:1` Mind Bolt +21 (range 60 feet)\n__Damage__  2d12 + 4 mental"
+    desc: "+21 (range 60 feet)\n__Damage__  2d12 + 4 mental"

   - name: "Occult Innate Spells"
     desc: "DC 28, attack +20; __4th __  _[[Spells/Rewrite Memory|Modify Memory (AT Will)]]_\n__Cantrips__  __(5th)__ _[[Spells/Telekinetic Hand|Mage Hand]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Tongues]]_"

   - name: "Redact"
     desc: " (occult) By spending an hour in contact with a non-magical document or piece of artwork no larger than 1 Bulk, a loreavor can consume either a few words from the text or render the artistry of the work more mundane.
-Doing so heals the loreavor of 4d8 HP.
+Doing so heals the loreavor of 4d8 healing HP.
 Words fade from the text, leaving an obvious blank space behind, while artwork is reduced in worth by 10% of its original value.
 A loreavor can consume incidental text in this manner from a spellbook but cannot consume actual spells recorded in the book.
 The loreavor can't use Redact for 24 hours."

   - name: "Search Memory"
     desc: " (mental,occult) When the loreavor damages a creature with its touch Strike, the creature must succeed at a DC 28 Will check save or become [[Conditions/Stupefied|Stupefied 1]], or [[Conditions/Stupefied|Stupefied 2]] on a critical failure."